Sido Kanhu Murmu University

-Sido Kanhu Murmu University (SKMU), formerly Siddhu Kanhu University, is a public university situated in the Santhal Parganas region of Jharkhand state in eastern India.
+Sido Kanhu Murmu University (SKMU), formerly Siddhu Kanhu University, is a public state university situated in the Santhal Parganas region of Jharkhand state in eastern India.
 It has its headquarters at Dumka, the second capital of Jharkhand.
-The university offers both undergraduate and postgraduate courses in various streams and have 13 constituent colleges and 15 affiliated colleges across six districts of Jharkhand.
+The university offers both undergraduate and postgraduate courses in various streams and have 27 constituent colleges and 15 affiliated colleges across six districts of Jharkhand.

 History

 Sido Kanhu Murmu University was founded as Siddhu Kanhu University on 10 January 1992 by an Act of Bihar Legislative Assembly.
-It was carved out from Bhagalpur University now known as Tilka Manjhi Bhagalpur University.
+It was carved out from Bhagalpur University, now known as Tilka Manjhi Bhagalpur University.

 The university was renamed as Sido Kanhu Murmu University on 6 May 2003 by an amendment made in the section 3(1) of the Jharkhand State Universities Act 2000 (Amendment).
 It is named after Sidhu Murmu and Kanhu Murmu, brothers who led the Santhal rebellion against the British in 1855–56.

-The university was recognized by and affiliated to the Association of Indian Universities on 6 May 1993.
-It was granted recognition under Section 12 (B) of the UGC Act, 1956 in May 2006.
+The university was affiliated to the Association of Indian Universities on 6 May 1993.
+It was granted official recognition by University Grants Commission (UGC) under Section 2(f) of the UGC Act, 1956 on 30 May 1995, and was subsequently included under Section 12(B) of the Act on 8 August 2007.
+The university is also accredited by National Assessment and Accreditation Council (NAAC) and has a recognition from Department of Higher and Technical Education, Government of Jharkhand.

+Organisation and administration

+Like most state universities in India, the Chancellor of Sido Kanhu Murmu University is the Governor of Jharkhand.
+The position was previously held by the Governor of Bihar until the formation of the state of Jharkhand on 15 November 2000 and by the Governor of Jharkhand thereafter.
+The Vice-Chancellor serves as the chief executive of the university.

+As of 2025, the Vice-Chancellor of Sido Kanhu Murmu University is Prof. (Dr.) Kunul Kandir, who assumed office in May 2025.

 Colleges

-The University have its jurisdiction extends over 6 districts - Deoghar, Dumka, Godda, Jamtara, Pakur and Sahibganj.
+The university have its jurisdiction extends over six districts – Deoghar, Dumka, Godda, Jamtara, Pakur and Sahibganj.